connor/domainr-objectiveC/README.md

 I have examples of the method calls in [main.m](https://github.com/connor/domainr-objectiveC/blob/master/main.m).
 The easiest way to see this in action is to open the Xcode project up and run it.
 You will see the log populate with the responses from Domainr.

+## Todo

+- Make an async version
+- Make an ARC-friendly version

 ## Thanks
 A **huge** thank you to Joshua Russell for his [Dribbble API Wrapper](https://github.com/joshuarussell/Objective-Dribbble),